Mortgage Scam Alert

 At HPF, we’ve seen an alarming uptick in the number of callers who, in addition to dealing with the stress of possible foreclosure, have been victimized by some type of fraudulent activity.
 If it’s happened to you, you are not alone.

 Many people don’t know there is free help available to them, which the con artists exploit to their advantage.
 In February 2011, the Federal Trade Commission (FTC) issued a rule prohibiting the payment of any up-front fees to negotiate mortgage-reduction payments on behalf of a homeowner.
 Nevertheless, an untold number of companies and individuals continue to openly violate the rule.
 That’s why we have partnered with the U.S. Department of Housing and Urban Development (HUD), Fannie Mae, Freddie Mac, the U.S. Department of the Treasury, the Lawyers Committee for Civil Rights Under Law, and NeighborWorks America, among others, to curb foreclosure rescue scams.

-If you are or believe you may be the victim of a scam, please call us at 888-995-HOPE™ and report it.
+If you are or believe you may be the victim of a scam, please call us at 888-995-HOPE™ or 877-304-9709 with TTY device and report it.
 We may be able to help you.
 We have a dedicated team of counselors trained specifically to handle scam cases and can report the fraudulent parties to officials, as well as file a formal complaint on your behalf.
 You can also help us prevent someone else from being victimized.

 What is a Mortgage Scam?